Hamilton takes pole for Emilia-Romagna GP ahead of Red Bulls | Sports-Games

 It was Hamilton’s 99th career pole and although there is a Red Bull directly behind the Mercedes driver, it will be Sergio Perez rather than Max Verstappen.

 Lando Norris will start just ahead of Bottas.
-The McLaren driver was heading for the front row after a superb final lap but had his time deleted because of exceeding track limits.
+The McLaren driver was heading for the front row after a superb final lap but had his time deleted because of exceeding track limits at the Piratella turn — where many drivers fell foul on numerous occasions over the weekend.

+The 21-year-old Norris was third fastest in the first segment — just behind Bottas and Hamilton — and improved one place in the second.

 Charles Leclerc qualified in an encouraging fourth for Ferrari but his teammate Carlos Sainz failed to make it into the final part of qualifying, known as Q3, and will start 11th on the grid.